 In both TLB mode and non-TLB mode, the CX PCA can be configured to initiate multiple instances of

 reassd processes to use multiple CPU cores to handle high capture traffic loads.

 The instances can be configured to capture different TCP/IP addresses and ports to distribute the traffic load among the capture instances.
-The instances can share NICs for capturing packets or can capture packets by using multiple NICs available on the Acoustic Experience Analytics (Tealeaf) CX Passive Capture Application server.
+The instances can share NICs for capturing packets or can capture packets by using multiple NICs available on the Tealeaf CX Passive Capture Application server.